Ideas to keep your cool – and your sanity – in the Abu Dhabi summer months (and stormy days!)

 - Guide to best Abu Dhabi brunches for families

 - Abu Dhabi’s best parks and outdoor spaces

 - 40+ FREE and really cheap things to do in Abu Dhabi

 - Best Eid escape destinations

 And so much more!
 You may also want to check out our partner site familytravel-middleeast.com, and if you are exploring more of the country and the region beyond Abu Dhabi, join our Facebook group Family Travel Middle East.

-Disclaimer: We have been provided with complimentary or discounted access to several of the venues mentioned in this article over the course of the past ten years, but we are also regular paying customers at all of the top venues mentioned.
+Disclaimer: We have been provided complimentary or discounted access to several of the venues mentioned in this article over the past 11 years, but we are also regularly paying customers at all of the top venues mentioned.

 We have not been paid by any of the places mentioned to provide an opinion.
 All reviews, as always, are our own.
 Some ticketing recommendations are affiliate links.
 This post was originally published in June 2017.
-We have done our best to update as of June 2022 – some venues have since closed due to COVID-19 and have been removed from our top recommendations.
+We have done our best to update as of June 2023.

 Please check pricing and opening times with the individual venues before visiting – all are subject to change without notice.
 If there are any factual inaccuracies or venues you’d like to see added, please email firstname.lastname@example.org